Skip to main content

 Don’t block your main application flow:

-async function trackEventAsync(name, metadata) {
+async function trackEventAsync(name, sessionId, userId, metadata) {

 // Use setTimeout to avoid blocking